Changelog

 NEW FEATURES

-• export a generic get_discordant_edgelist where the attribute to be use to assess discordance as well as the values for each group can be specified.
+get_discordant_edgelistwhere the attribute used to assess discordance as well as the values for each group can be specified. - Export

 OTHER